percona/pmm/doc/source/using.rst

       performance_schema=ON

    .. note:: Performance Schema instrumentation is enabled by default
-      on MySQL 5.6.6 and later versions.
+      in MySQL 5.6.6 and later versions.
+      It is not available at all in MySQL versions prior to 5.6.

 2. Configure QAN agent to collect data from Performance Schema:

+   If the instance is already running:

    a.
 In the Query Analytics web UI, click the gear button at the top.
    b.
 Under **Query Analytics**, select **Performance Schema**
       in the **Collect from** drop-down list.
    c.
 Click **Apply** to save changes.

+   If you are adding a new monitoring instance with the ``pmm-admin`` tool, use the ``--query-source perfschema`` option.
+   For example:

+   .. prompt:: bash

+      sudo pmm-admin add queries --user root --password root --create-user --query-source perfschema

 .. _using-mm: